 - Supermarkets will be happy to provide you with cardboard boxes.
 Some supermarkets stock their boxes at the end of the tills if you needed one to help with your shopping.
 Some garden centres also keep a large stock of cardboard boxes handy.

 - You can also buy cardboard boxes in bulk and they don’t take up much room storage wise as they are flat packed.

 - Make sure they do not use staples in their boxes for obvious reasons.

-- Also cardboard toys for children can be just as much fun for your rabbit, but check they don’t use staples and check if coloured cardboard.
+- Cardboard toys for children can be just as much fun for your rabbit but check they don’t use staples and check it’s not coloured cardboard.